FelixBatista/joomlaWebhooks/README.md

 POSTS on a webhook on publishing articles in Joomla.

 ## Instructions
-1. Copy code and change the webhook link on webhook_config file.
+1. Copy code.

 2. Zip files up and use the Joomla Plugin Manager (upload install) to install.

-3. Enable Email Notification on Change in the plugin manager.
+3. Write the webhook URL and select the correct type of method.

+4. Enable Webhooks Plugin.